Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Separation of variables for a Drach-Holt type system

-\subsection{Separation Equations of Jacobi--Sklyanin}
+\subsection{Separation equations of Jacobi--Sklyanin}

-The approach of Jacobi-Sklyanin represents a fundamental piece in the theory of separable systems.
+The Jacobi-Sklyanin approach represents a fundamental piece in the theory of separable systems.
 Here we will establish a connection between the Haantjes geometry and the Jacobi-Sklyanin separation equations for the case of the Drach-Holt system.

-These equations allow one to construct a solution $(W,E)$ of the Hamilton-Jacobi equation.
-In fact, by solving (\ref {eq:Sk}) with respect to $p_k=\frac{\partial W_k}{\partial q_k }$, we get

-The set of coordinates \eqref{eq:la}, \eqref{eq:mu}, being DH coordinates, are separation variables for both the Hamiltonian functions $H_1$ and $H_2$; besides, they fulfill the Jacobi-Sklyanin separation equations
+These equations allow one to construct a solution $(W,E)$ of the Hamilton-Jacobi equation, according to Eq \eqref{eq:W}.
+The set of coordinates \eqref{eq:la}, \eqref{eq:mu}, being DN coordinates, are separation variables for both the Hamiltonian functions $H_1$ and $H_2$.
+Besides, they fulfill the Jacobi-Sklyanin separation equations

 where $b_i$, $i=1,\ldots,7$ are the constants given by

 We arrive therefore at the separated solutions of the Hamilton-Jacobi equation